Reiki in Kerrville

 Our sponsor in the Recreation Therapy Department selects recipients who have agreed to receive Reiki.
-In the case of those who cannot provide verbal consent, approval is given by staff or family members for the patients to receive Reiki.
-The sponsor accompanies our volunteers who work in pairs to see the three to four patients selected for each of our visits to the VA.
+In the case of those who cannot provide verbal consent, approval is given by staff or family members for the residents to receive Reiki.
+The sponsor accompanies our volunteers who work in pairs to see patients selected for each of our visits to the VA.

-For two hours on Sunday afternoons the HHU shares Reiki with inpatient Veterans who clearly enjoy the sense of relaxation that Reiki brings, most often falling soundly asleep during their 20-30 minute Reiki sessions.
+Weekly, the HHU shares Reiki with resident Veterans who clearly enjoy the sense of relaxation that Reiki brings, most often falling soundly asleep during their typically 30-minute Reiki sessions.
 Our volunteer corps routinely witnesses the Veterans’ bodies settling into a place of comfort as their minds find ease during the Reiki sessions.
 After our sessions, many of the Veterans verbalize the extent of their emotional and physical relief, along with their gratitude for Reiki.